Bolivar in Tuscarawas County, Ohio — The American Midwest (Great Lakes)

 Erected 1928 by The Ohio Daughters Of The American Revolution on September 21.

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 40° 38.372′ N, 81° 27.34′ W. Marker is in Bolivar, Ohio, in Tuscarawas County.
 Marker can be reached from SW Park Avenue (County Route 102).
 Touch for map Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Unknown Soldier (a few steps from this marker); In Commemoration of Our Patriot Ancestors (within shouting distance of this marker); Treaty of Greene Ville (approx. 1.3 miles away); Zoar Cemetery (approx. 2.1 miles away); Zoar Garden (approx. 2˝ miles away); Zoar Village (approx. 2˝ miles away); Zoar Town Hall / Zoar and The Ohio & Erie Canal (approx. 2˝ miles away); Ohio and Erie Canal (approx. 2.7 miles away).
+Unknown Soldier (a few steps from this marker); In Commemoration of Our Patriot Ancestors (within shouting distance of this marker); Treaty of Greene Ville (approx. 1.3 miles away); Zoar Cemetery (approx. 2.1 miles away); Zoar Meeting House (approx. 2.4 miles away); Zoar Garden (approx. 2˝ miles away); Zoar Village (approx. 2˝ miles away); Zoar Town Hall / Zoar and The Ohio & Erie Canal (approx. 2˝ miles away).
 Touch for a list and map of all markers in Bolivar.

 Regarding Fort Laurens.
 The Fort is no longer in existence but there is an outline of the old fort on the ground.
 There is also a visitor’s center located there.